hansroland/reflex-dom-inbits/tutorial.md

 * Zermatt, the world fameous mountain resort at the bottom of the Matterhorn: [http://www.zermatt.ch/en](http://www.zermatt.ch/en)
 * Binn, a small and very lovely mountain village, far off mainstream tourism: [http://www.landschaftspark-binntal.ch/en/meta/fotogalerie.php](http://www.landschaftspark-binntal.ch/en/meta/fotogalerie.php)

-Every weather station has a 3-letter code eg "BER" for Bern.
+Every meteo station has a 3-letter code eg "BER" for Bern.
 We send this 3-letter code to the server and it returns a JSON string wih the measured data.
 To start, we just show this JSON string as it is, withour any nice formatting.

 The code is in the file *src/xhr01.hs*: